Common maintenance strategies

 Preventive (scheduled) maintenance (PM)

 This strategy is employed by most companies and almost all small to mid-sized companies make exclusive use of it.
-Preventive maintenance consists of assets being taken offline, inspected at periodic, predetermined intervals and repaired if necessary.
+A preventative maintenance program consists of assets being taken offline, inspected at periodic, predetermined intervals and repaired if necessary.
 Although it’s a relatively easy strategy to set up and execute, it can prove quite costly in the long run as a majority of the time these inspections are a straightforward pass.

 It’s recommended that serious attention is given to the efficiency of these schedules.
 Annual review of a schedule’s effectiveness in raising overall equipment effectiveness by preventing breakdowns and see if the schedule can be lengthened or swapped out for predictive maintenance is ideal.